samryan18/chess-ray-vision/README.md

 <img src="./assets/queens_gambit.png" alt="Queens Gambit" width="65%" />

 ## Results on Easier Dataset

+#### How to run on the easy dataset:

+1. Upload the most up to date easy dataset notebook from `clean_notebooks/` into [Google Colab](https://colab.research.google.com "Google Colab") and run all cells.

 #### Learning curves for a few different CNN models:
 (implemented in PyTorch)